Jelani Cobb

-William Jelani Cobb (born August 21, 1969) is an American writer, author, educator, and dean of the Columbia Journalism School.
+William Jelani Cobb (born William Anthony Cobb; August 21, 1969) is an American writer, author, educator, and dean of the Columbia Journalism School.

 Before joining Columbia University as the Ira A. Lipman Professor of Journalism in 2016, Cobb was an associate professor of history and director of the Institute for African American Studies at the University of Connecticut from 2012 to 2016.
 Since 2015, he has been a staff writer at The New Yorker.

 Early life

 William Jelani Cobb was born in Queens, New York, on August 21, 1969, the youngest of four children.
-Both of Cobb's parents had migrated from the American south, where they did not have access to high-quality schools.
+Both of Cobb's parents had migrated from the American South, where they did not have access to high-quality schools.
 As a result, they were determined to give reading and learning important places in their family life.

 Cobb counted being taught to write at an early age by his father, Willie Lee Cobb—an electrician with a third-grade education—among his earliest memories.
 On his website, Cobb described his father's "huge hand engulfing mine as he showed me how to scrawl the alphabet."
+His father was also a Catholic who raised him in the faith; his birth namesake was St. Anthony.

 Cobb attended Jamaica High School followed by Howard University in Washington, D.C., where it took him seven years to complete his undergraduate degree because he did not consistently have the funds to pay tuition.
 At Rutgers University, he received a PhD in American history in May 2003 under the supervision of David Levering Lewis.